Events

 The device or credential must not expire or be in scope of automated cleanup due to lack of use.

-Some organizations use AD Domain Services and AD FS or similar identity provider to federate to Microsoft Entra ID.
+Some organizations use Active Directory Domain Services and Active Directory Federation Service (AD FS) or similar identity provider to federate to Microsoft Entra ID.
 The emergency access for on-premises systems and the emergency access for cloud services should be kept distinct, with no dependency of one on the other.
 Mastering and or sourcing authentication for accounts with emergency access privileges from other systems adds unnecessary risk in the event of an outage of those systems.

 Organizations need to ensure that the credentials for emergency access accounts are kept secure and known only to individuals who are authorized to use them.
-Some customers use a smartcard for Windows Server AD, a FIDO2 security key for Microsoft Entra ID and others use passwords.
-A password for an emergency access account is usually separated into two or three parts, written on separate pieces of paper, and stored in secure, fireproof safes that are in secure, separate locations.
+For example, you might use FIDO2 security keys for Microsoft Entra ID or smartcards for Windows Server Active Directory.
+Credentials should be stored in secure, fireproof safes that are in secure, separate locations.

 Organizations should monitor sign-in and audit log activity from the emergency accounts and trigger notifications to other administrators.
-When you monitor the activity on break glass accounts, you can verify these accounts are only used for testing or actual emergencies.
-You can use Azure Log Analytics to monitor the sign-in logs and trigger email and SMS alerts to your admins whenever break glass accounts sign in.
+When you monitor the activity for emergency access accounts, you can verify these accounts are only used for testing or actual emergencies.
+You can use Azure Monitor, Microsoft Sentinel, or other tools to monitor the sign-in logs and trigger email and SMS alerts to your administrators whenever emergency access accounts sign in.
+This section illustrates using Azure Monitor.

 In your workspace, select Alerts > New alert rule.